Hover and click the different entities below to understand how the Talon.One entities are nested and how they interact with each other.

 A customer session is a finite container of customer activity within an Application.
 For example, a customer session can represent a shopping cart, or any transaction leading to a purchase.

-Like customer profiles, a customer session has a unique ID.
-You integration owns this ID.
+A customer session has a unique ID.
+Your integration owns this ID.
 Any arbitrary string may be used as long as it can be used to identify the session consistently.
 Good session ID's are order numbers, or combinations of profile ID and session start time.